ChrisPappalardo/eparse/README.rst

 Usage
 =====
 eparse is intended to be used from the command-line.
-You can view supported commands and usage with `--help` as follows:
+You can view supported commands and usage with :bash:`--help` as follows:

 .. code-block:: bash